We currently do not have a giant Pacific octopus on exhibit.

-Octopuses are short-lived, so we try to keep them for only a few months before returning them to the ocean - usually when they begin to show signs of senescence (old age).
+Octopuses are short-lived, so we try to keep them for only a few months before returning them to the ocean - usually when they begin to show signs of senescence (aging).
+Pictured above is an octopus from the Visitor Center resting in the water right after it was returned to the ocean.

 Learn more about our octopus guests by visiting our OctoFAQ